yamunadass/WDM_EXP6/README.md

 nltk.download('punkt')
 nltk.download('stopwords')

-'''Sample documents stored in a dictionary''' documents = {
+//Sample documents stored in a dictionary documents = {
     "doc1": "This is the first document.",
     "doc2": "This document is the second document.", "doc3": "And this is the third one.",
     "doc4": "Is this the first document?",
 }
-'''Preprocessing function to tokenize and remove stopwords/punctuation''' def preprocess_text(text):
+//Preprocessing function to tokenize and remove stopwords/punctuation def preprocess_text(text):
     tokens = word_tokenize(text.lower())
     tokens = [token for token in tokens if token not in stopwords.words("english") and token not in string.punctuation]